nerdschoolbergen/shellscripting/exercises/exercise-1.md

 :pencil2: Download and install [Git for Windows](https://git-scm.com/download/win) if you don't have it installed already.

 :book: Git Bash comes included with a terminal (called Mintty), so strictly speaking you do not _need_ to install a separate terminal application.
 However, Mintty has a very poor user experience.
-We recommend that you install Microsoft's modern terminal called Windows Terminal (requires Windows 10 or later) as well.
+We recommend that you use Microsoft's modern terminal called Windows Terminal.
+It comes preinstalled in Windows 11 or later.

-:pencil2: (Optional) Follow [the official install instructions](https://docs.microsoft.com/en-us/windows/terminal/install) to install Windows Terminal.
+:pencil2: (Optional) If you are on Windows 10 or earlier, follow [the official install instructions](https://docs.microsoft.com/en-us/windows/terminal/install) to install Windows Terminal.

 :bulb: __Tip for experienced users:__ If you want a real, proper Linux environment in Windows, you can install [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/), or WSL.
 Note that this is out of scope for this workshop, as the install process is much more comprehensive than just installing an application.
 If you decide to install WSL, the install time is usually around 10 minutes (depending on Internet speeds and your computer).
 Windows Terminal is recommended in combination with WSL. :warning: Be warned if you have any problems installing or setting up WSL, you are on your own. :warning: